palpaulcode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	- if the last digit of `n` is 0: the string `and is 0`
 	- if the last digit of `n` is less than 6 and not 0: the string `and is less than 6 and not 0`
 > followed by a new line

+## File 2-print_alphabet.c
+Prints the alphabet in lowercase, followed by a new line.